 The new, expanded Child Tax Credit is part of the American Rescue Plan President Joe Biden signed into law in March.
 If you qualify, you could receive up to $3,600 per eligible child, depending on how old your child is and what your adjusted gross income is for 2021.

-In an effort to get cash to parents who have struggled with bills and child care throughout the Covid-19 pandemic, the IRS is sending out payments of up to $300 per child per month starting in July.
-These payments are an advance on the 2021 credit and would amount to half of the credit's full value.
+In an effort to get cash to parents who have struggled with bills and child care throughout the Covid-19 pandemic, the IRS is sending out payments of up to $300 per child on or around the 15th of each month, from July through December.
+After the first benefit this month, the IRS says families can expect subsequent payments on Aug.13, Sept.
+15, Oct.15, Nov.
+15, and Dec.
+15. These payments are an advance on the 2021 credit and would amount to half of the credit's full value.

 This is cash many families are depending on, says Elaine Maag, a principal research associate at the Urban-Brookings Tax Policy Center.
 When speaking with eligible taxpayers, she's heard that "receiving [the Child Tax Credit] in advance will provide an important lifeline."